 Millions of state agency workers, municipal employees, and police and firefighters across the country do not participate in Social Security.
-There are 12 states that have totally opted out of Social Security for public sector employees.
+There are 12 states that have totally opted out of allowing state workers to collect both Social Security and a pension.
 And another 5 states have allowed local employers to choose whether or not they participate.

 In some states, most police participate in Social Security, but firefighters do not.
 In other states it is the reverse.
 And in some states, Social Security laws shift from city to city and county to county.